-Tips for Prevention
+Prevention

 The most effective screening tool for cervical cancer is a Pap test, in which a cell sample is reviewed with a microscope.
-Women in their 20s should have a Pap test to screen for cervical cancer every three years beginning at age 21 and not before, regardless of whether they have received the HPV vaccine.
-Women age 30-65 should have a Pap test and DNA HPV test every five years or only a Pap test every three years to screen for cervical cancer.
+Women in their 20s should have a Pap test to screen for cervical cancer every three years, regardless of whether they have received the HPV vaccine.
+Women age 25-65 should have a Pap test and DNA HPV test every five years or only a Pap test every three years to screen for cervical cancer.
 The DNA HPV test, given in conjunction with a routine Pap test, may identify existing HPV infections that could lead to cervical cancer.
+The U.S. Preventive Services Task Force recommends another option to screen with the high-risk human papillomavirus (hrHPV) test only every five years.
 Physicians may recommend that women have more frequent screening if certain risk factors are present.
-Women over 65 should discuss the risks and benefits of screening with their physician.
+Women over 65 should discuss previous test results and the risks and benefits of screening with their physician.
+Those women who have had a previous pelvic malignancy should consult with their physician regarding type and frequency of follow-up exams.

 Girls and young women may also receive vaccinations to prevent the types of HPV infections that cause cancer.
-Three vaccines have been approved by the U.S. Food and Drug Administration for use in females age 9-26, depending on the vaccine.
+Three vaccines are approved by the U.S. Food and Drug Administration for use in females age 9-26, depending on the vaccine.
+The vaccine is approved for adults ages 27-45, but is not recommended for all adults.
 The vaccines may reduce a woman's risk of cervical cancer, but HPV vaccines cannot protect against existing infections.